-- 4.1 The Board of Directors have overall responsibility for ensuring this policy complies with our legal and ethical obligations, and that all those under our control comply with it. - 4.2 The Management Board have primary and day-to-day responsibility for implementing this policy, monitoring its use and effectiveness, dealing with any queries about it, and auditing and reviewing internal control systems, processes and procedures to ensure they are effective in countering fraud, bribery and corruption as required by The Bribery Act 2010, The Competition Act 1998 and The Fraud Act 2006 and subsequent amendments. - 4.3 Management at all levels are responsible for ensuring those reporting to them understand and comply with this policy and are given adequate and regular training on it. - 4.4 You are invited to comment on this policy and suggest ways in which it might be improved.
-Comments, suggestions and queries should be addressed to HR@aarsleff.co.uk.
+- 4.1 The Board of Directors have overall responsibility for ensuring this policy complies with our legal and ethical obligations, and that all those under our control comply with it. - 4.2 The Board of Directors and Senior Management team have primary and day-to-day responsibility for implementing this policy, monitoring its use and effectiveness, dealing with any queries about it, and auditing and reviewing internal control systems, processes and procedures to ensure they are effective in countering fraud, bribery and corruption as required by The Bribery Act 2010, The Competition Act 1998 and The Fraud Act 2006, The Economic Crime and Corporate Transparency Act 2023 and subsequent amendments. - 4.3 Management at all levels are responsible for ensuring those reporting to them understand and comply with this policy and are given adequate and regular training on it.